Table of Contents

-From Dec 1, 2021 – Nov 30, 2022, applicants are permitted up to $138,489 in net worth for eligibility purposes.
+From Dec 1, 2022 – Nov 30, 2023, applicants are permitted a net worth up to $150,538 for eligibility purposes.
 Only the portion of transferred assets that are in excess of $150,538 violate the look back rule and are counted towards the penalty period.

 Exceptions to the Look Back Period

-If a veteran or surviving spouse gifted assets or sold them for less than they are worth, but never had net worth over the established limit of $138,489, they did not violate the look back rule.
-For example, say a veteran has $100,000 in net worth (assets + income) and gifts $30,000 to their adult daughter.
+If a veteran or surviving spouse gifted assets or sold them for less than they are worth, but never had net worth over the established limit of $150,538, they did not violate the look back rule.
+For example, say a veteran has $100,000 in net worth (assets + income) and gifts $30,000.
 This leaves the veteran with $70,000 in net worth.
-This transaction does not violate the VA’s look back rule, as the veteran never had net worth over the limit of $138,489.
-However, say a veteran has $145,000 in net worth and gifts $25,000 to a sibling, leaving them $120,000 in net worth.
-This violates the look back rule since the veteran had a net worth greater than $138,489 when the cash was gifted to a sibling.
+This transaction does not violate the VA’s look back rule, as the veteran never had a net worth over the limit of $150,538.
+However, say a veteran has $155,000 in net worth and gifts $25,000, leaving them $130,000 in net worth.
+This violates the look back rule since the veteran had a net worth greater than $150,538 when the cash was gifted.

 Another exception to the look back rule exists when veterans or surviving spouses transfer assets in order to set up a trust for their disabled child.
-Please note, the child must have been deemed disabled and unable to support themselves before age 18.
+The child must have been deemed disabled and unable to support themselves before age 18.
 Furthermore, the assets cannot be made available to benefit the Veteran, their spouse, or a surviving spouse.

 Veterans and surviving spouses are able to “spend down” their excess net worth without violating the look back period by spending assets on services and other items valued at fair market value.
 To reduce one’s net assets, purchases must be for non-countable assets.
 Examples include paying medical bills prior to qualification for VA benefits, pre-paying for a burial policy, buying a new vehicle, or even spending funds on a vacation.